 Animals raised on pasture live very low-stress and peaceful lives.
 As a result of their excellent nutrition and lack of stress, they are very healthy which means that when you eat grass fed lamb you are eating food that is nutritious, wholesome, and delicious.
 New Zealand and Australian sheep are what is typically found in the grocery store, but ours are quite different.
 Store bought lamb often taste very strong and gamey because they are bred primarily for their wool not their meat and then they are transported half way around the globe before it arrives in your local store.
 Besides, locally raised meats will always be fresher and taste better!

 Our lambs are born in the early spring when their mamas move out to fresh spring grass, and they spend their entire lives on pasture.
-We process our lamb at around 11 months of age, making our fresh lamb available during the winter months.
-We sell our lamb by the half or by the whole, giving you the opportunity to instruct the butcher regarding how you’d like your cuts and packages assembled (we potentially have the ability to sell by the cut soon!)
+We process our lamb at around 11 to 13 months of age, making our fresh lamb available during the winter months.
+We sell our lamb by the half or by the whole, giving you the opportunity to instruct the butcher regarding how you’d like your cuts and packages assembled.
 We are happy to walk you through the ordering process if you’ve not purchased your meat this way before.
 Please contact us quickly to get on the list for this years lamb!
 We sell out fast every year!